 The Community Voice is an important forum, bringing together tenants, partners from the community and ForHousing to make a positive difference.

-We’ll keep sharing future updates with you.
-Do spread the word about our newsletter with your family and friends, you can see the latest version here.
+We’ll continue to share future updates with you.
+Do spread the word about the tenant newsletter with your family and friends, this is published every three months and you will be able to view the latest version on their website here.